 About Brian Richardson

-Brian Richardson, the managing director of WIZZIT, has been a partner of Charles Rowlinson, the Executive Chairman for the last 26 years and brings significant entrepreneurial flair together with sound operational experience, particularly in the field of strategy development and execution and marketing.
+Brian Richardson, the managing director of WIZZIT, has been a partner of Charles Rowlinson, the Executive Chairman of WIZZIT for the last 26 years and brings significant entrepreneurial flair together with sound operational experience, particularly in the field of strategy development and execution and marketing.
 He holds Bachelor of Commerce (Wits) and MBA (Wits) degrees and has a successful track record in banking and of previously building a very successful international business with worldwide offices.

 Earlier posts about Financial Inclusion: